 Heroin is an increasingly popular opioid.
 Commonly injected or smoked, heroin produces a euphoric high and reduces pain.
 Originally derived from the opium poppy, heroin is popular among those with opioid dependency from prescription opioids like Vicodin or OxyContin.
 Unfortunately, heroin can be difficult to quit using without medical and psychiatric support.
-Today, there are heroin detox centers in Baltimore and across the country, ready to help people manage heroin detox and post-acute withdrawal.
+Today, there are heroin addiction treatment centers and across the country, ready to help people manage heroin detox and post-acute withdrawal.

 If you or someone you know is struggling with heroin, realize you are not alone.
 Do not attempt to quit cold turkey.
-Call a reputable opioid detox center today to get the help you need.
+Call a reputable opioid addiction treatment center today to get the help you need.

 Heroin Withdrawal Symptoms